Studying Can Be MURDER

 Once you’ve got all that down, move to broaden your knowledge of the topic even further by thinking critically about it.
 Proponents of the MURDER system recommend starting out with three rhetorical questions:

 Finally, consider everything you’ve learned in a final review session.
 Although this obviously includes the topic (or topics) you studied, it also constitutes an evaluation of what study techniques and strategies you used and how well those worked.
-Figure out what suits you best and throw out the rest.
+Figure out what suits you best, and just throw out the rest.